🧀

 The Audacity Meter

 Millions on influencer posts.
 Nearly nothing on infrastructure.
-The product was the fantasy.
+The vibes-to-reality ratio was insane.

 Zero artists performed.
 Zero villas existed.
-The only thing delivered was a cheese sandwich and trauma.
+They delivered a cheese sandwich and emotional damage.

-Multiple planners quit.
-Staff begged to cancel.
+Planners quit.
+Staff begged.
 McFarland kept selling tickets.
-Every red flag was visible.
+Every red flag in the Bahamas was waving.

 Why This Story Matters

-Fyre Festival is funny.
-The cheese sandwich is art.
-The documentary scenes are legendary.
-But underneath the comedy is a real story about what happens when influencer culture meets zero accountability.
+Look, Fyre Festival is hilarious.
+The cheese sandwich is modern art.
+The documentary scenes are all-time.
+But underneath the comedy there's actually a pretty dark story about what happens when influencer culture meets zero accountability.

-Kendall Jenner was paid $250,000 to promote a fraudulent event and settled for $90,000.
-The Bahamian workers who actually built the site were never paid.
-Maryann Rolle lost $50,000 of her life savings.
-The people who suffered most were the ones least responsible.
+Kendall Jenner pocketed $250K for promoting a fraud and settled for $90K.
+Still came out ahead.
+The Bahamian workers who actually built the site?
+Never paid.
+Maryann Rolle lost her life savings.
+The people who got hurt worst were the ones least responsible.
+Funny how that works.

 And now it's happening again.
 Billy McFarland is selling million-dollar tickets to Fyre Festival II while owing $26 million in restitution from Fyre Festival I. If you buy a ticket, you are not a victim.
 You are a participant in performance art.
 The cheese sandwich is the point.